hedongyan/awesome-causality-identification/README.md

 It only support adjustment and instrument variable.

 6. YLearn.
-I did not find complete ID and IDC algorithm in their source code after searching in their source code.
+Did not find complete ID and IDC algorithm in their source code after searching in their source code.

 7. CausalML.
-I did not find complete ID and IDC algorithm in their source code after searching in their source code.
+Did not find complete ID and IDC algorithm in their source code after searching in their source code.

 # Introduction